Java By Kiran

 static int p=0;

 public static void main(String c)

 A class containing abstract method is called an abstract class.
 An Abstract class cannot be instantiated.

 protected String myString;

 public abstract string anyAbstractFunction();

-In Java Interface defines the methods but does not implement them.
+In Java an interface just defines the methods and not implement them.
 Interface can include constants.

-A class that implements the interfaces is bound to implement all the methods defined in Interface.
+A class that implements the interfaces is bound to implement all the methods defined in an interface.

 Example of Interface :